singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

 ![](/img/timingwheels/ticking7.jpg)

 #### ticking 8
-This ticking is important because it illustrates what happened if a lower wheel's ticking rotated back at position 0, this will raise the higher wheel ticking.
+This ticking is important because it illustrates what happened when a lower wheel's ticking rotated back at position 0, and this, will raise the ticking of higher wheel.
 ![](/img/timingwheels/ticking8.jpg)

 #### ticking 24